apache/trafficserver/doc/admin/security-options.en.rst

    -  Set the port number used for SSL communication using :ts:cv:`proxy.config.http.server_ports`.
-   -  Edit :file:`ssl_multicert.config` to specify the filename and location of the SSL certificates and provate keys.
+   -  Edit :file:`ssl_multicert.config` to specify the filename and location of the SSL certificates and private keys.
    -  (Optional) Configure the use of client certificates: Client certificates are located on the client.
 If you configure Traffic Server to require client certificates, then Traffic Server